 I’ll report more later–I’m going back to the Weisman with friends who like me don’t fly out until this evening.
 Thanks so much to those of you who introduced yourselves as readers and commenters–I hope you’ll add your thoughts and observations below!

-11 Responses to “The 2008 Berkshire Conference: The Year Cultural History Broke?”
+12 thoughts on “The 2008 Berkshire Conference: The Year Cultural History Broke?”